-The Confirmation of the Plan will create the Classes listed in the Executive Summary by the Confirmation of the Plan, whether or not they are entitled to vote on the Plan in the Debtor's opinion, and the right of the Debtor to ask the Bankruptcy Court to Confirm or "cram down" the Plan over the objection of one or more Classes.
+The Confirmation of the Plan will create the Classes listed in the Executive Summary Table.
+The Executive Summary Table and this part of the Plan identify the Classes to be created by the Confirmation of the Plan, whether or not they are entitled to vote on the Plan in the Debtor's opinion, and the right of the Debtor to ask the Bankruptcy Court to Confirm or "cram down" the Plan over the objection of one or more Classes.
 A claim or equity interest will be impaired by Confirmation if the Plan changes in any way the "legal, equitable, and contractual rights to which the claim or interest entitles the holder" outside of the Case unless the treatment of the claim satisfies the complex provisions of Section 1124(2).
 Except for insiders (whose votes may not be counted in determining whether an impaired class has accepted the Plan), creditors holding Priority Claims for which the Code prescribes specific treatment and creditors holding claims with respect to which the Debtor has filed an objection, creditors holding impaired claims may vote to accept or reject the Plan.